Dynamic Mixture of Experts Models for Online Prediction: Introduction

+Standard inference for mixture models requires posterior draws of component allocation indicators or, in the approach of \citet{carvalho2010particle}, to keep track of the number of allocations for each component and conditional sufficient statistics for the mixture component parameters.
+Our methodology expresses the likelihood in its marginal form, which does not require sampling component indicators, hence reducing considerably the dimension of the target posterior.
+The posterior's dimension is reduced even further by using the discount factor approach \citep{west1985dynamic} that recursively estimates the innovation variance of the states at a particular time point as a function of a discount factor $0<\alpha<1$ and the filtered information from the most recent posterior.
+This means that the inference requires keeping track of only the regression coefficients through time.

+The smoothness of the regression coefficients evolution is controlled via $\alpha$ which allows building static and dynamic models in a unified way just by changing the value of $\alpha$. \citet{liu2001combined} suggest that models with $0.95\leq \alpha < 1$ are essentially static, and those with $\alpha < 0.95$ are dynamic, although this rule of thumb may vary depending on applications.
+Inference on the discount factor and the number of components is performed using the log predictive score, a marginal likelihood-based model comparison criteria \citep{geweke2007smoothly,villani2009regression}.

+The proposed methodology allows writing general computer code where a user can easily add a new model by supplying the first and second derivative of the component densities with respect to the linear predictors, which are the only key arguments of our procedure.
+Recent advances in automatic differentiation \citep{baydin2018automatic} even removes the requirement of computing derivatives analytically.

 The rest of the paper is organized as follows.
-Section \ref{sec:The model} introduces the dynamic mixture of experts model and the prior processes.
+Section \ref{sec:The model} introduces the dynamic mixture of experts model and the prior process.
 Section \ref{sec:Inference} presents the SMC algorithm based on a proposal distribution from linear Bayes theory.
-Section \ref{sec:Applications-and-simulations} presents an industrial application to online prediction of faults in a large-scale software project where allowing parameters to evolve over time considerably improves predictive performance.
-Section \ref{sec:Applications-and-simulations} also explores the properties of the inference method on simulated data.
+Section \ref{subsec:Software-trouble-reports} presents an industrial application to online prediction of faults in a large-scale software project, where allowing parameters to evolve over time considerably improves predictive performance.
+Section \ref{subsec:Simulations} explores the properties of the inference method on simulated data.
+The final section concludes.